-About half of all people with multiple sclerosis (MS) will experience issues with aspects of cognition, memory, attention span, planning, decision-making, understanding or concentration.
+About half of all people with MS will experience issues with aspects of cognition, memory, attention span, planning, decision-making, understanding or concentration.
 These symptoms may be mild and not noticed by others or can be more serious, and begin impacting on employment, social interactions and relationships.

 Reporting cognitive changes early to your GP, MS nurse or neurologist, can lead to a formal assessment to identify specific areas of concern and interventions to better manage your cognitive function and quality of life.

 There is increasing evidence to support the importance of general good health and wellbeing when living with MS, with a particular focus on .
 To keep your brain as healthy as possible, you can make these positive lifestyle choices: